The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 The aim of this section is to prove the propositions stated earlier and required for the proof of the main theorem.
-Auxiliary results that will be proven in Section~\ref{Section:lemmas} are now stated.
-These auxiliary results show the set $W$ is closed under applications of of one of the group relations ${}_{m}(a,b)={}_{m}(b,a)$.
+Auxiliary results that will be proven in \Cref{Section:lemmas} are now stated.